IgniteUI/igniteui-docfx/en/components/financialchart_configuration_options.md

 ### Configuring Navigation

-In the `IgxFinancialChart` control, chart navigation is enabled by default.
+In the Angular financial chart component, chart navigation is enabled by default.
 However, you can customize it by setting the following properties:

 -   `isHorizontalZoomEnabled` - This specifies if the chart can be horizontally zoomed through user interactions.
 By default, this property is set to true.
 -   `isVerticalZoomEnabled` - This specifies if the chart can be vertically zoomed through user interactions.
 By default, this property is set to false.